DawKozlowski/Full-Stack-E-commerce-app/README.md

 ## How to run the app
 1. Downlad the app and open the folder in the cli.
-2. Restore database file on create-products.sql.
+2. Restore database file using create-products.sql.
 3. cd 01-backend/spring-boot-ecommerce.
 4. Install maven dependencies using IDE auto import or using the command mvn install.
 5. Run the app using `mvn spring-boot:start` from project root directory.